ckeditor/ckeditor5/docs/features/ui-language.md

 ## Building the editor using a specific language

 Currently, it is possible to change the UI language at the build stage and after the build.
-A single build of the editor supports the language which was defined in the [CKEditor 5 translations plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations)'s configuration.
+A single build of the editor supports the language which was defined in the [CKEditor&nbsp;5 translations plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations)'s configuration.
 Check the whole translation process to see how you can change the language later.

 If you use one of the {@link installation/index predefined editor builds}, refer to {@link installation/getting-started/quick-start-other#building-the-editor-from-source Creating custom builds} to learn how to change the language of your build.

-If you build CKEditor 5 from scratch or integrate it directly into your application, then all you need to do is to:
+If you build CKEditor&nbsp;5 from scratch or integrate it directly into your application, then all you need to do is to:

 1. Install the [`@ckeditor/ckeditor5-dev-translations`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations) package: